michael-r-j/michael-r-j.github.io/portfolio.md

 <h3>Masters thesis</h3>

 <p>
-This is a work in progress, and is described on the <a href="../index.html">main page</a>.
+This was completed in July 2015, and is described on the <a href="../index.html">main page</a>.
 </p>
 <br>